-When you travel around in a foreign country it is always a great feeling to have an internet connection in case you get lost.
-In Japan there are two easy ways to have an internet connection wherever you go.
-Below you will find a guide for these 2 options.
+When you travel around in a foreign country, it is always a great feeling to have an internet connection, in case you get lost.
+In Japan, there are two easy ways to get an internet connection wherever you go.
+Below, you will find atta’s guide for these 2 options:

 Pocket Wi-Fi is a popular concept for travelers, especially in Japan.
-A Pocket Wi-Fi is like a Wi-Fi router, it is portable and connects via a mobile network.
+A Pocket Wi-Fi is like a portable Wi-Fi router that is easy to carry around and connects via a mobile network.
 To use it, you turn it on and connect your device to the Pocket Wi-Fi.
-Pocket Wi-Fi’s are usually on a rental base, meaning you have to pay a fee, and hand it back in later.
-Usually you will pay per day.
-Some Pocket Wi-Fi’s have unlimited data, some have a limit per day, or a limit of devices that can be connected to it.
+Pocket Wi-Fi’s are usually on a rental basis, meaning you have to pay a daily fee, and hand it back in later.
+Some Pocket Wi-Fi’s have unlimited data, some have a fixed data limit per day, or a limit of devices that can be connected to it.
 The more luxurious you want it to be, the more expensive it will be.

 A rental Pocket Wi-Fi can easily be obtained at the airport upon arrival at Japan.
-It is also possible to order them online, and to get them send to your hotel.
+It is also possible to order them online, and to get them sent to your hotel.
 You will have to mail the Pocket Wi-Fi back in that case, before you leave the country.
-Getting them at the airport is easier in that sense, since you will be able to return it at the airport when you leave.
+Getting them at the airport is easier in the sense that you will be able to return it at the airport when you leave the country.